 Redeem your weekend night reward at the Conrad Bora Bora

 While there are some cards offering full Priority Pass memberships, they typically have $450+ annual fees.
-The great thing about this card is that it has a reasonable annual fee and offers 10 free Priority Pass visits per year.
+The great thing about the Hilton Surpass Card is that it has a reasonable annual fee and offers 10 Priority Pass visits per year at no cost.
 That’s a useful perk for someone who travels occasionally.

 Visit Priority Pass lounges 10 times annually with this card

-The Amex Hilton Surpass Card offers some potentially valuable purchase protection, return protection, and extended warranty.
+The Amex Hilton Surpass Card offers some potentially valuable purchase protection and extended warranty coverage.
 While you’ll want to check your cardmember agreement for all the details, you can potentially expect: